joshua-zingale/masters-project/report/report.md

 Aligning general-purpose generative AI to meet domain specific needs is an active area of research and development in both academia and industry.

 In this study, we introduce a prototype AI Tutor to three UC Riverside computer science sections across two courses.
-The AI Tutor was made available to all students in the sections and students' usage data were collected.
+The AI Tutor was made available to all students in the sections, with students' usage data being collected.

 After a discussion of related works, we describe the AI Tutor's design and functionality.
 Next, we describe the development process for the AI Tutor and its means of deployment.